openssl/openssl/INSTALL.md

 This flag is optional and if not provided then `GNV$LIBZSHR`, `GNV$LIBZSHR32` or `GNV$LIBZSHR64` is used by default depending on the pointer size chosen.

+**RPM based distributions:** this option is not suggested to use, as internal DSO will try to load `libz.so`, which in most cases is a symlink to real shared object library with soname, and is distributed separately as a development RPM package.

+Please use `zlib` instead.

 ### with-zstd-include

     --with-zstd-include=DIR